coderefinery/git-intro/content/browsing.md

 We need to start by making a copy of this repository locally.

-1. Start VS Code
+1. Start VS Code.
-1. If you don't have the default view (you already have a project open), go to File → New Window
+1. If you don't have the default view (you already have a project open), go to File → New Window.
-1. Under "Start" on the screen, select "Clone Git Repository..."
+1. Under "Start" on the screen, select "Clone Git Repository...".
 1. Paste in this URL: `https://github.com/USER/recipe-book`, where `USER` is your username.
 You can copy this from the browser.
 1. Browse and select the folder in which you want to clone the repository.
-1. Say yes, you want to open this repository
+1. Say yes, you want to open this repository.
 1. Select "Yes, I trust the authors" (the other option works too).
 ::::
 ::::{group-tab} Command line